Diane de France: Birth and early life

 Diane's father treated her well: her household included a governess, tutors, maids of honor, chamber valets, and even a tailor.
-Her tutors turned her into an accomplished princess.
 She learned to write in excellent French, the proof of which can be seen in the large number letters that still survive.
 She also learned Italian (the second language of the court), Spanish, and enough Latin for religious ceremonies.
 Her artistic education was not neglected: she also learned to play lute and other instruments, and to sing.

 She was not formally legitimised until much later, in 1572 (not 1547 as previously believed).

 First marriage

 On 13 February 1552, when Diane de France was thirteen, a contract was signed by which she married Orazio Farnese, Duke of Castro (Horace Farnèse).
 The wedding ceremony on 15 February 1553 was attended by Orazio's brother Cardinal Alessandro Farnese and included masquerades and carnival banquets.
 She became a widow five months later, on 18 July 1553, when Orazio was killed while serving with French forces at the siege of Hesdin.
 She spent her period of mourning at the Château de Chantilly, home of Anne de Montmorency, Connétable de France, then returned to court in the service of Catherine de Medici.